PAPER CUT

 Student encouragement:

-The goal is for the track and the band to be at about the same volume level, so that the audience hears them as one instrument.
+The goal is for the track and the band to be at the same volume level, so that the audience hears them as one instrument.
 However this balance will never be quite as apparent to the musicians!
 Playing to a track that is difficult to hear is a challenge, and it helps to encourage the students by reassuring them that, like movie actors who must perform on an empty stage in front of a green screen so that effects can later be added behind them, they are the musical equivalent of these actors!

 Rehearsal track playback:

-Band rehearsal rooms tend to emphasize the bass frequencies in the accompaniment track.
+Band rehearsal rooms tend to emphasize the bass frequencies in the audio track.
 If the playback system you use has a way to boost the treble response and somewhat lessen the bass response, please do so if desired.

 Bring Alex right into your band room:

-Alex Shapiro loves to use Zoom or Skype video sessions to interact with bands!
+Alex Shapiro loves to use Zoom video sessions to interact with bands!
 These "webhearsals" allow her to talk with the students about the origins and creation of this unusual piece, answer any questions the musicians might have, and offer them a genuine connection with a living composer.
 The fee for one or more webhearsals is very reasonable-- email Alex if you would like to schedule one for your band.
 Read more about Webhearsals and see some examples, including the view Alex loves to share, here.

 Errata from the initial 2010 printing: